 The Instructor

-Linda Goodman (MFA Graphics, Mills College; BA Fine Arts, Stanford University), fluent in Italian, has a deep appreciation of Italy, having lived and worked in Florence repeatedly since the 1970s.
-Her prints, paintings, artist's books, and mixed-media works have been exhibited widely, including "Firenze Oggi" at Galleria Riva Sinistra, Florence, its symposium and Italian TV, and are in the collections of the Brooklyn Museum, New York; the Oakland Museum, California; and the Library of Congress, Washington, DC; among others.
-The San Francisco Bay area artist teaches at Mission College, Santa Clara, California and has taught at the Art Institute of Chicago; San Francisco Art Institute; Whitman College in Washington State; University of Oregon, Eugene; San Francisco State University; University of California, Berkeley; and Mills College.
-Linda regularly conducts workshops: throughout California since 1983; internationally in Greece at the Skopelos Foundation for the Arts 2005, 2006; in Italy at Il Bisonte International School of Graphic Art since 2004; Santa Reparata International School of Art 1996-2001; SACI, Florence, Italy, 1995, and across the US including the Split Rock Arts Program, Minnesota, 1993.
-Goodman was Editor of The California Printmaker, 1992-96 and is Editor of Printworks Magazine, an online printmaking magazine and resource.
+The San Francisco Bay area artist teaches has been on the faculty of the Art Institute of Chicago; San Francisco Art Institute; Whitman College in Washington State; University of Oregon, Eugene; San Francisco State University; University of California, Berkeley Mission College, Santa Clara, California; and Mills College.
+Linda regularly conducts workshops: throughout California since 1983; internationally in Greece in 2005 and 2006; in Italy at Il Bisonte International School of Graphic Art since 2004; Santa Reparata International School of Art 1996-2001; SACI, Florence, Italy, 1995, and across the US including the Split Rock Arts Program, Minnesota, 1993.
+Goodman was Editor of The California Printmaker, 1992-96 and is Editor of Printworks Magazine, an online printmaking resource.
 For Goodman's resume click here. top of page

 Housing and Food